sebmate/MagicQuartz-TechDemo/README.md

 * **AC Voltmeter:** Type "YB27A", 60-300V AC, removed from its original housing.
 Note that the voltmeter is live and there is a risk of electric shock.
 If the wires need to be extended or replaced, make sure they have the proper voltage rating.
 * **Power Switch:** Type "KCDI-101".
 * **DC/DC Converter Boards:** Step-down voltage regulator boards based on the LM2596S (also see "Known Issues" below).
+* **Fuses**: Fuse 1 is used to protect the entire circuit and should be sized according to the implemented power rating.
+For example, if a 50VA transformer and a 24V power supply are used, a 2A fuse may be appropriate.
+Fuse 2 is used to protect the components on the "MEGA 2560 PRO" board, which draw approximately 100mA at 7V.
+Using a 125mA fuse is therefore reasonable.

 ![Amplifier Types](images/Amplifier-Types.png)